stegripe/rawon/docs/COOKIES_SETUP.md

 2. The bot will send you a DevTools URL — open it in your browser
 3. A Google login page will appear in the remote browser
 4. Log in with a **throwaway Google account** (NOT your main account)
-5. Once logged in, the bot automatically saves the cookies
+5. Once logged in, the bot automatically saves the cookies and closes the browser
 6. Done!
-Cookies are refreshed automatically in the background
+The bot uses the saved cookies for all subsequent requests

+#### If Bot Detection Occurs Again

+Cookies may eventually become stale due to server-side rotation.
+When this happens:
+1. Run `!login logout` to clear the old cookies
+2. Run `!login start` to log in again with a fresh session

 ### Prerequisites